 7. Thean Hou Temple

-I confess to not having made it to this sight (I really should spend less time at the street food stalls), but it is on my list of spots to see when I return to KL next time (third time lucky).
-The Thean Hou Temple is a recommended sight because it is a good place to catch a glimpse of a temple with a Chinese design without having to procure a visa for China!
+I confess to not having made it to this site (I really should spend less time at the street food stalls), but it is on my list of spots to see when I return to KL next time (third time lucky).
+The Thean Hou Temple is a recommended sight because it is a good place to catch a glimpse of a temple with a beautiful Chinese design without having to procure a visa for China!
+The Buddhist pagoda is open for the public to visit and is sat on top of a hill with great views over the city.

 8. Batu Caves